davelsan/template-three-next/README.md

 - [TailwindCSS](https://tailwindcss.com) and [Class Variance Authority](https://cva.style/docs) primed to leverage [shadcn/ui](https://ui.shadcn.com).
 - Codebase organized around [features](./features) and [components](./components).
 - [TypeScript](https://www.typescriptlang.org) for type safety and intellisense, with matching [ESLint](https://eslint.org) and [Prettier](https://prettier.io) configurations.

+### Other Changes

+- Ejected the [ShaderMaterial](./components/webgl/ShaderMaterial/shaderMaterial.ts) from upstream `drei` to better adapt it to a TypeScript codebase.
+- Cherry-picked some `3.x` features, such as [Lenis](https://github.com/darkroomengineering/lenis/tree/main) support.
+- Extracted dynamic imports to barrel files for a more declarative syntax.
+- Added various components, helpers, hooks, and utils.
+- Added missing TypeScript types and reorganized the codebase.

 ## Tweakpane + Jotai